← Return to Application

 Overlap Max = Minimum of both Maximums

-If an overlap exists, the deal is COMPLETED.
+If an overlap exists, the calibration is SUCCESSFUL.
 The final agreement value is the center point of the overlapping section.

 Phase IV: Feasibility & Directional Disclosure